 Grad Council oversees all the activities for the grad class.
-As the leaders of the grad class, they determine ways to involve all grads in preparing for a most important moment in their school career.
-Grad council is typically selected at the end of Grade 11 and incorporate students and staff voice in the representatives of the grad class.
+As the leaders of the grad class, they determine ways to involve all grads in preparing for the most important moment in their school career.
+Grad council is typically selected at the end of Grade 11 and incorporates students and staff voice in the representatives of the grad class.

-Convocation Ceremony Eligibility
+Grad Ceremony Eligibility

-As of mid-February, of the current school year students must be eligible to meet all Ministry of Education Graduation Requirements by the end of the third quarter, based on courses already successfully completed and/or currently scheduled at Robert Bateman.
+As of mid-February, students must be eligible to meet all Ministry of Education Graduation Requirements by the end of the third quarter, based on courses already successfully completed and/or currently scheduled at Robert Bateman.

-Students may participate in the Robert Bateman Secondary graduation ceremonies if they are taking a sufficient number of courses to satisfy the provincial graduation requirements.
-If students are not passing by May 1st they may be removed form participating in the convocation ceremony.
-Parents and students will be informed.
+Students may participate in the Robert Bateman Secondary graduation ceremonies only if they are taking a sufficient number of courses to satisfy the provincial graduation requirements and have a passing grade by May 1st.
 Students enrolled in courses outside of Bateman (e.g. AVS) that are required for graduation must be 80% complete and have a passing grade by May 1st to be eligible to take part in the ceremony.
 A student may participate in the ceremonies and other activities only once.